notvillers/GoDaddyAPI-dyndns/README.md

 ```

 > [!IMPORTANT]
-> At the moment, the code is not going to fill the **daddy.txt** with example and won't check if you modified it.
+> At the moment, the code is not going to fill the **daddy_api.txt** with example and won't check if you modified it.